cyprus327/sofren/README.md

   This is (for now) faked / hacked animation.
 I made a python script to export each frame of an animated .fbx model to many individual .glb models, where I then load each frame in an array of SfrModel* and render them sequentially (like a spritesheet but with full models).
+  This is obviously terrible and won't be done in the future when skinned mesh rendering is supported.
 </details>

 https://github.com/user-attachments/assets/8ad46e35-616c-48bd-bc51-4779224e59b1